Logic-Flow/docs/docs/en/guide/extension/adapter.md

 lf.render();

 // Get the transformed data by gettingGraphData
-// Starting from version 1.2.5, the input parameter retainedFields has been added to getGraphData to ensure the proper execution of certain adapterOut, such as the bpmn-adapter in this case. retainedFields is an optional input parameter for the adapterOut, which means that any field appearing in this array will be treated as an attribute rather than a node when its value is an array or an object.
-We have defined some default attribute fields, such as "properties", "startPoint", "endPoint", and "pointsList", but clearly, these fields are not sufficient to meet the requirements of data processing.
-Therefore, to ensure that certain node attributes in the exported data are properly processed, please pass in an array of attribute reserve fields as needed, for example: lf.getGraphData(['attribute-a', 'attribute-b']). lf.getGraphData();
+// Starting from version 1.2.5, the input parameter retainedFields has been added to getGraphData to ensure the proper execution of certain adapterOut.
+// Such as the bpmn-adapter in this case, retainedFields is an optional input parameter for the adapterOut,
+// which means that any field appearing in this array will be treated as an attribute rather than a node when its value is an array or an object.
+// We have defined some default attribute fields, such as "properties", "startPoint", "endPoint", and "pointsList", but clearly, these fields are not sufficient to meet the requirements of data processing.
+// Therefore, to ensure that certain node attributes in the exported data are properly processed, please pass in an array of attribute reserve fields as needed.
+// for example: lf.getGraphData(['attribute-a', 'attribute-b']).
+lf.getGraphData();
 ```